Energy Catalyst round 11

 • Your project must:

-• help deliver innovation for clean energy access in sub-Saharan Africa, South Asia, or the Indo-Pacific
+• help deliver clean energy access in sub-Saharan Africa, South Asia, the Indo-Pacific region and Latin America

 • include a UK registered administrative lead